MykhayloHnatyuk/sdk-plugins/sdk-titanium/mobile/ios/documentation/index.md

 1. Call SDK method "trackUpdate" instead of "trackInstall".

-    If you are integrating MAT into an existing app where you have users you’ve seen before, you can track an update yourself with the trackUpdate method.
+    If you are integrating MAT into an existing app where you have users you've seen before, you can track an update yourself with the trackUpdate method.

         mobileapptracker.trackUpdate();